ACADEMIC APPOINTMENTS

 LANGUAGES

-Latin, Old English, Italian (advanced reading knowledge; elementary spoken), French and Anglo-Norman (reading knowledge; elementary spoken)
+Latin (advanced proficiency), Old English (proficient), Italian (advanced reading knowledge; elementary spoken), French and Anglo-Norman (reading knowledge)

 PROFESSIONAL AFFILIATIONS